Grand Duchess Maria Nikolaevna of Russia: Romanov graves and DNA proof

 "This has confirmed that indeed it is the children," he said.
 "We have now found the entire family."

 On 11 September 2015, it was announced that the remains of Maria and Alexei, which had been in storage in the state archives for 8 years, were to be buried alongside their family on 18 October 2015.
 However, the Russian Government has given the Russian Orthodox Church permission to do one last DNA test of the two Romanov children against DNA from a blood stained cloth from their great-grandfather Emperor Alexander II, who was killed by a bomb, and their aunt Grand Duchess Elizabeth Feodorovna.

-Nicholas II and Alexandra Feodorovna (Alix of Hesse) were exhumed from their tombs in September 2015 to confirm links to other relatives.
+Nicholas II and Alexandra Feodorovna were exhumed from their tombs in September 2015 to confirm links to other relatives.
 This test was done so the Church and a branch of the Romanov line could set aside their doubts.
 The burial of what now are considered to be Maria's and Alexei's remains, to be with those of the family, was planned for 2015 but has been delayed mainly due to the insistence of the Russian Orthodox Church on more DNA-testing.